 Entries by Martin Green

-As the resident gentleman of Quill & Pad, I feel that the time is soon approaching to write an obituary announcing the death of the dress watch.
-It is not that we didn’t see this coming, nor is it an isolated event, but it still hurts.
+As the resident gentleman of Quill & Pad, Martin Green feels that the time is soon approaching to write an obituary announcing the death of the dress watch.
+He thinks that its passing is coming and it’s not an isolated event, but it still hurts.